sepocra/copes-corner/src/content/blog/The Present.md

 Content
 Of course there are times when you can look forward and back.
 That is when you are not in the action and the time is set aside for the reflection and planning.

-The now is where the magic happens, the moments are timeless, the connections grow and you perform at your best.
+The now is where the magic happens, the moments are timeless, the relationships grow and you perform at your best.

 #copescorner #herenow #present